 non-enhanced directional multi-gigabit (non-EDMG): A modifier meaning directional multi-gigabit (DMG) that is not EDMG.

-non-enhanced directional multi-gigabit (non-EDMG) duplicate: A transmission format of the physical layer (PHY) that duplicates a 2.16 GHz non-EDMG transmission in two or more 2.16 GHz channels and allows a station (STA) in a non-EDMG basic service set (BSS) on any one of the 2.16 GHz channels to receive the transmission.
+non-enhanced directional multi-gigabit (non-EDMG) duplicate transmission format: A transmission format of the physical layer (PHY) that duplicates a 2.16 GHz non-EDMG transmission in two or more 2.16 GHz channels and allows a station (STA) in a non-EDMG basic service set (BSS) on any one of the 2.16 GHz channels to receive the transmission.
 A non-EDMG duplicate format is one of the following:

 4.32 GHz non-EDMG duplicate: A transmission format of the PHY that replicates a 2.16 GHz non-EDMG transmission in two adjacent 2.16 GHz channels.